 I needed a trip to Adamsons Falls as a diversion after four days’ intensive hunting for my lost husband in the nearby Creekton Falls area.
 Under superlative police leadership, we had searched all places logical and illogical, rational and irrational, possible and impossible, and had drawn a blank.
-Now, I needed a workout to soothe my soul, to distract my emotions and cleanse me in a way that only a run or workout can do.
-Some people turn to drink when they need to calm down; others to drugs.
-I just need to go for a run or a fast walk – preferably in the wilderness.
+Now, I needed a workout to soothe my soul, to distract my emotions and cleanse me in a way that only a workout can do.
+Some people turn to drink in a similar situation; others to drugs.
+I ‘just’ need to go for a run or a fast walk – preferably in the wilderness.
 I announced my plan.

 Aidan, a friend and former student, wanted to come too.
 We used to train together, so I knew his general pace, and said ‘sure’.
 A policeman wanted to come, and I rudely warned him that I was not in the mood for loitering today.
 The others teased him a bit, but he said he was fine.
-Another person (whom I didn’t know) wanted to come, but I drew the line there: It seemed very impolite, but I really didn’t feel like taking on someone who might hold me up.
-And I wanted the group to be “cosy”, with only people who understood me and what I was going through at this time.
+Another person (whom I didn’t know) wanted to come, but I drew the line there.
+It seemed very impolite, but I really didn’t feel like having someone who might hold me up, and I wanted – and needed – the group to be “cosy”, containing only people who understood me and what I was going through at this time.

 We arrived at the start, and off I set, happy to find myself alone after not too many minutes.
-Had there just been one person with me, I would have felt obliged to be courteous and wait, but the two guys had each other, so I could move quickly, and enter a trance world, oblivious to almost everything other than a sense of surrounding beauty.
+I needed solitude.
+Had there been just one person with me, I would have felt obliged to be courteous and wait, but the two guys had each other, so I could move quickly, and enter a trance world, oblivious to almost everything other than a sense of surrounding beauty.

 In thirty eight minutes, I reached Adamsons Falls, and could photograph away while waiting for the other two.
 I set up my tripod and shot and sang.
 Some people have their spiritual moments in a dark building made with human hands; I have mine in nature.
 This was a religious excursion as much as anything.
 When the guys arrived, they wanted to rest and eat a bit.
 I was soothed by now, having had my little lash out, so we chatted and ate and enjoyed these falls, which are very beautiful, even if they can’t match Creekton.